feincms/feincms/docs/installation.rst

 Configuration
 =============

-There isn't much left to do apart from adding ``feincms`` to ``INSTALLED_APPS``.
+There isn't much left to do apart from adding a few entries to ``INSTALLED_APPS``, most commonly you'll want to add ``feincms``, ``feincms.module.page`` and ``feincms.module.medialibrary``.
 The customized administration interface needs some media and javascript libraries which you have to make available to the browser.
-If you use Django 1.3's ``django.contrib.staticfiles`` application, the media files will be picked up automatically by the ``collectstatic`` management command.
+FeinCMS uses Django's ``django.contrib.staticfiles`` application for this purpose, the media files will be picked up automatically by the ``collectstatic`` management command.

 Please note that the ``feincms`` module will not create or need any database tables, but you need to put it into ``INSTALLED_APPS`` because otherwise the